-Fig. 5.
-Empirical Orthogonal Functions (EOFs) for the relative shoreline position data, showing the two (EOF 1 and EOF 2) dominant modes of spatio-temporal variability in the data.
-The left side (a), (c) shows the spatial EOF values for each transect as a line plot, and the right side (b), (d) shows the temporal EOF values for each timestep with a line plot.
-The legend in the top left of (a) and (c) show the percentage of variability described by that EOF.

-Fig. 5 was created from the same dataset as figure 4 (RSP dataset), except that all timesteps with incomplete shoreline data (e.g. only half the beach covered by the satellite image, or partially covered by cloud, or from the Landsat 7 issue) needed to removed to calculate the EOFs.
-(EOF analysis does not work with “NaN” values).
+Fig. 5 was created using a subset of the full dataset used in Figure 4 (RSP dataset).
+Data for timesteps with incomplete shoreline data (e.g. only half the beach covered by the satellite image, or partially covered by cloud, or from the Landsat 7 issue) were removed before determining the EOFs.
+The subset contains X time steps (comparted to Y timesteps for the full data set).
 EOF 1 describes about 61% of the variability in this data, and EOF 2 20%.
 EOF 1 has the same sign for all transects – cross-shore transport occurs in the same direction for all transects.
 EOF 2 has a single node near the centre of the beach showing a transition zone and “beach rotation” signal, where one end erodes while the other accretes.